 Ticks and Fleas And Paw Chewing

 Your Frenchie is chewing the site, hoping to eliminate the parasite and hoping to relieve the itch.
-Put flea and tick repellent on your Frenchie, if you catch them scratching or chewing more frequently than normal.
+If you catch them scratching or chewing more frequently than normal, put flea and tick repellent on your Frenchie.

 Symptoms Of Dog Chewing Paws

-You must keep a close eye out of the indicators that your Frenchie is chewing its paws.
+You must watch closely for the indicators that your Frenchie is chewing its paws.
 It is particularly true if your French Bulldog is susceptible to stress or boredom or has a pattern of paw chewing.
 Things to be aware of are :

 |Paws with red-tinged fur||Smelly paws|